TOMToolkit/tom_base/docs/observing/selecting_targets_for_facility.rst

   :alt: Menu option for Target Selection view

 Observers can select the telescope facility that they are observing from using the form provided, indicating the date of the observing run.
-The selected targets can be draw from a predefined Target Grouping, but if none is specified then targets will be drawn from all of the targets that the user has permission to see.
+The selected targets will be draw from a predefined Target Grouping, which users can chose from the pulldown menu.

-The TOM will evaluate the visibility of the selected targets for the telescope on the night in question, and the resulting table will include all objects with a minimum airmass less than 2.0.
+The TOM will evaluate the visibility of the selected sidereal targets for the telescope on the night in question, and the resulting table will include all objects with a minimum airmass less than 2.0.